 It’s been a fun past three months for me on Instagram.
 In case you don’t follow me there, today I’d like to share some highlights from my Instagram gallery from that period.
 In this post, you’ll see 33 of my most liked Instagram pictures and videos from the last three months.
 They include sunset pictures, pictures of delicious and interesting food, as well as pictures of some great books I’ve read recently.
 I hope you enjoy them.
 With no further ado, here they are.
-33. Food at the Swedish Community Lucia Celebration in Dar es Salaam, Tanzania On the morning of Lucia Day … Continue reading →
+Related: 19 Sky, Water, & Sunset Photos and More Taken in Dar es Salaam, Kampala, Kigali and Elsewhere.
+33. Food … Continue reading →

 Many years ago, I wrote a post entitled “Bank Woes: Does Your Bank Make You Smile?"
 As you can probably infer from the post’s title, it wasn’t a result of positive banking experiences.
 Rather, it was inspired by negative ones at an institution I used to bank with at the time called Kenya Commercial Bank (KCB).
 This post, on the other hand, despite its dealing with the same subject, banking, is about how happy I am with one of my current banks: Equity Bank.
 The experiences I mention in this post specifically have to do with Equity Bank Tanzania, Equity Bank Uganda, … Continue reading →